 With this in mind, we went looking for a format that had the same properties as JSON (schema-less, and partial deserialization) but was smaller and we could let go of the human readable requirement.
 BSON seemed to be an obvious choice.
 On quick inspection however it provided tiny improvements on serialization size for our data, and had no improvement on deserialization time.
 We also needed .NET support as we are a C#/.NET team.
 My search took me to a format called MessagePack.
 There were two popular libraries for MessagePack on Nuget.
 So I pulled them into my Benchmark suite that I tested JSON partial deserialization on.

 First, I had to see what size improvements I would get by adopting MessagePack.
 The results were pleasing.
 Our 9,444byte sample message could be reduced to 3,902byte (2.4x improvement).
 That meant 2.4x less disk requirements, but more importantly 2.4x less I/O requirements to read from disk and then push across a network.
 What we found next was a very pleasant surprise.
 One of the libraries also provided Lz4 compression as a built-in feature.
 This reduced our sample message size to 2,138byte, a further 1.8x improvement for a total of 4.4x size reduction!
 That would reduce our 3TB dataset to less than 700GB!
 All of this without any significant changes to our code.
-We didn’t need to decorate our types with attribute, create schema or any IDL.
+We didn’t need to decorate our types with attributes, or create schema or any IDL.

 The next question was, would this improvement in file size come at the cost of deserialization?
 Using our existing benchmark, we added the two MessagePack libraries.
 We compared using the Contact Type, and a custom Proxy type.
-We also compared the Lz4 compressed option too.
+We compared the Lz4 compressed option too.